Here you will find all the information that you need about admissions to Handsworth Grange Community Sports College.

 Handsworth Grange Community Sports College works with the Local Authority on admissions.
 The schools intended admissions number is set by the governors at 205 per year group.

-Parents may apply by paper form, by telephone 2735790 or online at www.sheffield.gov.uk.
+Parents may apply by paper application, or online at:

-The online site will close 18 October 2017 and the closing date for paper/telephone applications is 31 October 2017.
+The online site will close 18 October 2018 and the closing date for paper applications is 31 October 2018.

-Parents will be informed by the local authority of the school allocated to their child by post on Tuesday 1 March 2018.
+Parents will be informed by the local authority of the school allocated to their child by post for paper applications and by email for online applications on 1 March 2019.

 All applications should be made to the local authority by the stated deadline.